Tweaking: Computer hardware

 Computer hardware tweaking is an extension of hardware tweaking, specifically geared towards the components of a PC.
 They include: changing voltage and clock rates of processing units, modifying RAM unit timing, improving cooling systems to reduce chance of overheating, etc.

 Tweaks specifically designed to allow a processor to operate at a higher clock speed than normal are known as overclocking.

 Modifications of computer systems not aimed at increasing performance, such as quieter fans, external controls, and decorations such as lights or windows, are known as modding.

 Software

 Software tweaking is the process of improving the performance of an application or the quality of its output.
 There can be two ways of accomplishing this: manually (that is, if one is familiar with programming; though it may be irrelevant if the source of the application is closed, and there are no built-in means to adjust its performance) or using another piece of software specialized for that purpose.
 Tweaking of this kind generally increases usability, in terms of personal configuration preferences, rather than objective performance of the system overall).

-Some very precise applications need constant and thorough tweaking to stay up to date and deliver best possible results.
-One of the most obvious examples of such a fine tuning is LAME MP3 encoder, whose 3.9x branch is not only considered as the state-of-the-art MP3 encoder, but also continues to shape the boundaries of the MP3 codec and stay competitive with its successors.
+More precise applications usually require more and higher-quality tweaking to produce accurate results.